-Pro Keyboard-based, mouse-free interface, support trackpad
+Pro Keyboard-based, mouse-free interface, and trackpad support

-Versions of vim like gVim or MacVim still allow you to use the mouse and familiar platform shortcuts.
-That can help ease the learning curve and you'll probably find you won't want to, or need to, use the mouse after a while.
+Versions of vim, like gVim or MacVim, still allow you to use the mouse and familiar platform shortcuts.
+That can help ease the learning curve and you'll probably find you won't want to (or need to) use the mouse after a while.

 Pro Works in terminal over SSH